cepthomas/c_bag_of_tricks/README.md

 - Functions that return things like counts (0 is valid) return -1 for errors.
 - Functions that return status return -1 for errors, 0 for success, >0 for failure (logical not error).
 - When errors occur, cbot sets errno accordingly.
-- common.h defines some macros to assist in readability.
+- common.h defines some macros:
+    - Return values for ints and ponters.
+    - Macros for creating typed objects - CREATE_INST(), CREATE_STR().
+    - Macros for validating pointers - VALIDATE_PTR1(), VALIDATE_PTR2().
+Note that these use early returns to keep the if-nesting reasonable.
+      Normally I hate early returns but in this case the pluses outweigh.

 # pnut
 Practically Nonexistent Unit Tester: A super lightweight unit test framework for C (or C++).